 Return to the list of all States & Territories.

 How the right to counsel is administered and structured

 Branch of government: no statewide component

 The state of Arizona delegates to the counties its Sixth Amendment right to counsel obligations.
-The state provides no assistance to counties, and with no oversight it has no means of knowing whether each county is in fact capable of fulfilling its federal obligation or whether each county actually does so.
+Exercising no oversight, the state has no means of knowing whether each county is in fact capable of fulfilling its federal obligation or whether each county actually does so.

 For many years, the county-based defender systems together have maintained a statewide public defender association to provide training and support resources.
 But county-level systems are not compelled to participate.

 How the right to counsel is funded

 Percentage of state funding: 0%

 Each county is responsible for determining on its own what it believes is an adequate level of funding and providing that funding.
 The state distributes to counties a relatively minuscule amount of funding, to supplement — “not supplant” — county funding, that is collected from fees and surcharges assessed in various cases and held in the Aid to Indigent Defense Fund until distributed.